rjkumar0509/OraPipe-CSV-to-Oracle-ETL/README.md

 ✅ What OraPipe Does

-Creates Oracle tables dynamically from the CSV headers Normalizes and cleans column names for compatibility Converts invalid numeric values to NULL
+- Creates Oracle tables dynamically from the CSV headers
+- Normalizes and cleans column names for compatibility
+- Converts invalid numeric values to NULL
-Imports all CSV files from the specified folder into the database
+- Imports all CSV files from the specified folder into the database

-📝 Example DSN Configuration
-import oracledb

-dsn = oracledb.makedsn(
-    host="your_host",
-    port=1521,
-    service_name="ODSD"
-)
----